Guilherme-xDEV/ML-Project-1/README.md

 I'm considering an integration with HTML and JavaScript code, the user could have their text verified using an input box on a simple website that will display spam or normal.

 -Day (03/01)
+An error occurred when I tried to combine the English and Portuguese languages ​​in the txt file.
+Trying to solve the problem and add more lines of text to the txt file.

 -Day (04/01)